Unhappy customers = Higher churn rate = Reduced revenues and profits

 And don’t forget to combine reliable customer service with this.
 That is a sure-shot recipe to get your customer churn rates down.

 Why did your customers choose to sign up with your brand?

 Maybe because you had something that none of your industry competitors did.
-Also, because they saw value in your offerings, which warranted their attention.
+Also, they saw value in your offerings, which warranted their attention.

 But with every passing day, your customers will forget about how the brand offerings have added value to their lives.
 And don’t forget, your competition makes an effort to push their way at every available opportunity.

 That’s a challenge you can’t avoid for long.

 Remember that customers have little or no recollection of why they chose your brand in the first place.

 To take the necessary steps to reduce customer churn, you need to put in continued efforts genuinely so that your customers are constantly reminded of your brand’s value proposition.
 Being on top of their minds is absolutely important.

 You can adopt the following methods:

 - Send regular emails that highlight the best features and benefits of your offerings